kitttn/temptest/Quick-Start-Guide.md

 #### Check that the USB Connection is Established

-The example firmware for APBridge 1 will output the following on its serial console when a connection is established with the AP and a successful Greybus handshake has occurred:
+The example firmware for APB1 will output the following on its serial console when a connection is established with the AP and a successful Greybus handshake has occurred:
 ````
 [I] GB: MID-1 module inserted
 [I] GB: AP handshake complete
 ````

-With the AP to APBridge 1 link successfully established, you'll now be able to control and monitor GPIO and I2C on APBridge 2 from your AP!
+Now that the AP to APB1 link is successfully established, you will be able to control and monitor GPIO and I2C on APB2 from the AP.

 #### GPIO

 Greybus creates an entry in /sys/class/gpio/ (gpiochip999 for example) when it receives a manifest with GPIO Protocol enabled.
 If there are several gpiochips, you can use the label attribute to find the one associated with Greybus: